CNX ESG Performance Scorecard

 17. Includes violations issued by state and federal safety and environmental regulatory agencies, based on date violation was received.

-18. NOVs received during the reporting period are excluded if the violation stemmed from conditions that existed prior to the acquisition of Apex, as the company did not have operational control at the time of the incident.
+18. NOVs and Penalty Payments received during the reporting period are excluded if the violation stemmed from conditions that existed prior to the acquisition of Apex, as the company did not have operational control at the time of the incident.

 19. Reportable pipeline incidents are those that are reportable under US DOT PHMSA’s pipeline safety regulations.